fsharp/fslang-design/RFCs/FS-1043-extension-members-for-operators-and-srtp-constraints.md

 ```
      let inline SomeGenericFunction (...) =
-        ...some composition of FSharpPlus operations that use return types to resolve member constrinats....
+        ...some composition of FSharpPlus operations that use return types to resolve member constraints....
 ```

 We expect this pattern to happening in client code of FSharpPlus code.
 The recommendation is: